-- A GP (####).
+- GP (####).
 A GP is a partnership in which all partners have unlimited liability for the obligations of the partnership.
-For more information, see General Partnership (GP). - An LP (#####).
-An LP must have at least one general partner with unlimited liability that is responsible for the day-to-day running of the business and at least one limited partner with limited liability but typically no right to manage the business.
-For more information, see Limited Partnership (LP).
+See General Partnership (GP). - LP (######).
+An LP must have at least one general partner with unlimited liability that is responsible for the day-to-day running of the business, and at least one limited partner with limited liability but typically no right to manage the business.
+See Limited Partnership (LP).

-• An LPF (######).
+LPF (######).
 An LPF is a fund that is structured in an LP form and registered under the Limited Partnership Fund Ordinance (sections 2, 7, and 12, Limited Partnership Fund Ordinance).
 It is commonly used for the purpose of managing investments for the benefit of its investors.
-For more information, see Limited Partnership Fund (LPF).
+See Limited Partnership Fund (LPF).